Q: Who can attend the event?

 Q: Are meals included in the registration fee?

 A: No. Some snack breaks and receptions will be provided free to registrants between session, but meals are not included.

 Q: What should I bring to the symposium?

-A: business cards to hand out to people you meet, some cash or a credit card so you can shop in the YALSA store, and something to take notes on.
+A: Business cards to hand out to people you meet, comfortable shoes and a sweater or jacket in case the meeting space is cool, and something to take notes on.